-These financial statements are prepared in accordance with UK Generally Accepted Accounting Practice (UK Accounting Standards and applicable law), including FRS 101.
+These financial statements are prepared in accordance with UK Generally Accepted Accounting Practice (UK Accounting Standards and applicable laws), including FRS 101.

-The Company meets the definition of a qualifying entity as defined in FRS 100 Application of Financial Reporting Requirements.
-The Company has taken advantage of the disclosure exemptions available under FRS 101 in relation to financial instruments, fair value measurement, revenue from contracts with customers, capital management, presentation of comparative information in respect of certain assets and shares outstanding, presentation of a cash-flow statement, accounting standards not yet effective and related party transactions.
+The Company meets the definition of a qualifying entity as defined in FRS 100 Application of financial reporting requirements.
+The Company has taken advantage of certain disclosure exemptions available under FRS 101 in relation to share-based payments, financial instruments, fair value measurement, revenue from contracts with customers, capital management, presentation of comparative information in respect of shares outstanding, presentation of a cash-flow statement, accounting standards not yet effective and related party transactions.

 Where relevant, equivalent disclosures have been provided in the group accounts of Morgan Stanley, in which the Company is consolidated.
-Copies of Morgan Stanley's accounts can be obtained as detailed at note!
+Copies of Morgan Stanley's accounts can be obtained as detailed at note 1.